ni/nimi-python/docs/nifgen/attributes.rst

     Specifies whether to validate attribute values and function parameters.
 If enabled, NI-FGEN validates the parameter values that  you pass to the functions.
 Range-checking  parameters is very useful for debugging.
 After you validate your program,  you can set this attribute to VI_FALSE to disable range checking and  maximize performance.
     Default Value: VI_TRUE
-    Use niFgen_InitWithOptions to override the default value.
+    Use :py:meth:`nifgen.Session.InitWithOptions` to override the default value.

     The following table lists the characteristics of this property.